whiprandolph/bestseller/Part 3 - The Deepest Revolution/11 - It is Time for the Endless Predation to End.md

 Of course, not all authority figures engage in predatory behavior or serve the rich.
 Some leaders, such as Jacobo Árbenz in Guatemala or Salvador Allende in Chile implemented policies that benefited the poor at the expense of the rich.
 And both were killed in coups by high-ranking military and business officials.

-Why is it so hard in unhealthy cultures to get leaders elected who actually seek to serve all the people, including the poor?
-And why are they so quickly replaced when they do get to power?
+Why is it so hard in unhealthy cultures to elect leaders who actually serve all the people, including the poor?
+And why are they so quickly killed, corrupted, or replaced when they do get to power?

 In healthy cultures, when everyone stands for what's right and generosity is the norm, the people wouldn't tolerate a selfish leader, and selfish leaders are quickly replaced.